-BSc Food Marketing and Business Economics with Foundation Year
+BSc Food Business and Marketing with Foundation Year

-This four-year programme includes a foundation year that leads directly into the three-year BSc Food Marketing and Business Economics course.
-It provides an excellent route to a degree in marketing if you do not have the typical entry requirements.
+This four-year programme includes a foundation year that leads directly into the three-year BSc Food Business and Marketing course.

 The foundation year will provide you with the skills and knowledge to succeed at university.
 You’ll develop core skills in academic study, writing and research.